Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: dicussion

 \section{dicussion}

-In this study, we propose a novel DT synthesis method to address the high-dimensionality and small sample issues for DT synthesis.
-Specifically, our method leverages a kernel similarity matrix to mine and capture the similarity prior knowledge of DT, which is embedded into kernel similarity embedding.
+In this study, we propose a novel DT synthesis method to address the high-dimensionality and small sample issues of DT synthesis.
+Specifically, our method leverages a kernel similarity matrix to mine and capture the similarity as prior knowledge of DT, which is incorporated into the kernel similarity embedding.
 Then, high-fidelity DTs are synthesized iteratively by the learned model.
-Notably, our method is dissimilar to the existing kernel-based DT synthesis methods \cite{Chan2007ClassifyingVW,you2016kernel,Zhu2016DynamicTM}, which use kernel function to learn a nonlinear observation function for dimensionality-reduction.
-The experimental results on well-known benchmark datasets show that the similarity correlation is critical prior knowledge for representing DT and the kernel similarity embedding effectively solves the aforementioned issues.
-Thus our method can achieve promising results of DT synthesis.
+Notably, our method is dissimilar to the existing kernel-based DT synthesis methods \cite{Chan2007ClassifyingVW,you2016kernel}, which use the kernel function to learn a nonlinear observation function for dimensionality-reduction.
+The experimental results on several benchmarks show that the similarity correlation is critical prior knowledge for representing DTs and the kernel similarity embedding effectively solves the aforementioned issues.
+Thus, our method can achieve promising results for DT synthesis.

-For evaluating our method, we intuitively and theoretically analyzed the effectiveness of kernel similarity embedding for DT synthesis (Section \ref{sec3.3}).
-Then, we evaluated the influence of the selection of kernel function, the regularization factor $\lambda$ and the kernel size $\gamma$ (Section \ref{sec4.2}).
+To evaluate our method, we intuitively and theoretically analyzed the effectiveness of the kernel similarity embedding for DT synthesis (Section \ref{sec3.3}).
+Then, we evaluated the influence of the kernel function, the regularization factor $\lambda$, and the kernel size $\gamma$ (Section \ref{sec4.2}).
 Meanwhile, we intuitively validated the sustainability and generalization of our method using vision quality and quantitative evaluation metrics (Section \ref{sec4.3} and Section \ref{sec4.4}).
-Eventually, we took our method to compare with 9 state-of-the-art methods (including neural-network-based methods and non-neural-network-based methods) (Section \ref{sec4.5}).
+Finally, we compared our method to nine state-of-the-art methods (including neural-network-based and non-neural-network-based methods) (Section \ref{sec4.5}).